thomhines/testerrific/README.md

 - **Async friendly**:
 Support for promises and auto-retry means your tests won't get ahead of your code.

-- **Functions and events**:
+- **Helper Functions**:
-Control and respond to your tests with a large assortment of helper functions and event triggers.
+Control and respond to your tests with a large assortment of helper functions and triggers.

+- **Lightweight & dependency-free**
+Testerrific weighs only 8.5kb gzipped (5.7kb JS, 2.8kb CSS).

 ## Getting Started